 The system administrator must change the password on the default admin account through the jump-start script.
 The default password (admin123A!) is no longer allowed.
-Refer to Run the Jump-Start Script on page 40 for details.
+Refer to Run the Jump-Start Script for details.

 A password must meet the following standards: